Let me start by saying something very important, just incase some people decide not to read the whole post.

 …and the thought of getting your girls out in public probably makes you feel a bit…

 Chances are, there are people amongst your family and friends and in your local town who feel the same way and you know it!
 You know that if you feed your baby in a room full of people, it’s likely that at least one person is thinking OMG boobs – don’t look at her boobs – has she really got her boobs out …. boobs …. boobs … BOOOBS!!!!

-Unfortunately public breastfeeding is rare in this country, so much so that you may well be the first breastfeeding mother that a person has seen.
-But attention isn’t always negative, oftentimes is curious but usually it’s either awkward, nonexistent or directed at your cute baby and not your nipples!
+Unfortunately public breastfeeding is much less common than public formula feeding so much so that you may well be the first breastfeeding mother that a person has seen.
+But attention isn’t always negative, oftentimes it’s curious but usually it’s either awkward, nonexistent or directed at your cute baby and not your nipples!

 People look at babies – it’s just the way it is.
 The first few times you feed in public, you’re likely to feel a bit uncomfortable and to be honest, your support people probably will too.
 It takes a bit of time to get used to it.

 We went out for dinner when Dottie was a couple of weeks old and I was still in the awkward stage (see ‘It’s not easy’).
 The time came when I just had to feed her and I tried so hard to do it discreetly.
 I managed to get her latched on without anyone seeing anything.
 Then for no fathomable reason, Beth started singing.
 Singing!
 Quite loudly aswell.
 It was like she just had a moment where the panic and awkwardness was just too much and she had to break the tension.
 She chose ‘Don’t Stop Believing’ as her weapon of choice.
 Of course the whole restaurant looked over, just as Dottie unlatched and I sprayed milk all over my top.